Today’s busy professionals can rarely find enough time to do all their errands, and that’s where you come in, with a business able to check afew ...

 15. Affiliate Marketing

 Barely 15 years old, affiliate marketing is one of the hottest segments of the ad industry and used by 80% of leading businesses.
 The affiliate marketing industry is worth more than $6 billion and still seeing strong growth, so the opportunity is there to enter the market with a new business, even part-time, and do well.

 A crucial step will be finding your photographic niche.
 There’s a wide array of subjects to choose from.
 You could focus on personal portraits, fashion and culture photography, news and celebrities, or travel, nature and wildlife.
 Assuming you already have a professional-level camera, you’ll just need some great editing software and to build a website showing off your portfolio and listing your prices and services.
-With a bit of talent and determination, you could be snapping your way to success in no time!

 An eBay business can be extremely profitable, and they’re a great way to start your own business without having to invest a lot of money.
 The best part is that eBay has done most of the work for you — providing a sales platform and a massive customer base, confirming that buyers are reliable, and building a system that ensures you get the true market value for goods.

 The key to your eBay business will likely be deciding which sort of goods you’ll offer.
 Will it be vintage T-shirts?
 War memorabilia?
 Cool sneakers?
 On eBay, the possibilities are endless.

 18. Dog Grooming